Key Stage 4 - Study Matrix 2019 – 2020

 The course has two internally assessed components, and a third that is externally assessed.

-The curriculum provided offers the students 3 components which develop a range of different elements that explore and challenge students.
+The curriculum provided offers the pupils 3 components which develop a range of different elements that explore and challenge pupils.

 Component 3 is assessed through a single external assessment.
 It is designed to build directly on Components 1 and 2 and enables learning to be brought together and applied to realistic contexts.

 The course aims to be successful in building skills and motivating learners to engage fully with challenging study.
 The skills acquired are applicable to a range of post-16 study options.
 Study of the qualification as part of Key Stage 4 learning will help learners to make more informed choices for further learning either generally or in this sector.
 Pupils who generally achieve at Level 2 across their Key Stage 4 learning might consider progression to:

 A Levels as preparation for entry to higher education in a range of subjects, study of a vocational qualification at Level 3, such as a BTEC Level 3 National in Children’s Care, Learning and Development or a vocational qualification in a related sector such as a BTEC Level 3 National in Health and Social Care.
 These qualifications prepare our pupils to enter employment or apprenticeships, or for a move to higher education to study a degree in the early childhood or childhood and youth areas or in related sectors such as nursing and social care.